2021 NBA playoffs

 The 2021 NBA playoffs was the postseason tournament of the National Basketball Association's 2020–21 season.
-With the COVID-19 pandemic impacting the NBA for the second consecutive year, the regular season was reduced to 72 games for each team and the start date of the playoffs was moved from its usual time in mid-April to May 22, 2021.
-It concluded with the 2021 NBA Finals in July, where the Milwaukee Bucks defeated the Phoenix Suns in six games after being down 0–2, marking their first championship since 1971.
+Due to COVID-19 pandemic impacting the NBA for the second consecutive year, the regular season was reduced to 72 games for each team and the start date was moved to May from its usual mid-April.
+It began on May 22 and concluded on July 20 with the Milwaukee Bucks defeating the Phoenix Suns in the 2021 NBA Finals.
+It was Milwaukee's second NBA championship, after 1971.
+The Bucks were also the fifth team in NBA Finals history to overcome a 2–0 deficit.

-Both the defending champion Los Angeles Lakers and the 2020 NBA Finals runner-up Miami Heat lost in the first round to the eventual finalists: the Phoenix Suns and the Milwaukee Bucks, respectively.
-The Suns advanced to their first NBA Finals since 1993 after winning the Western Conference finals against the Los Angeles Clippers in six games; the Bucks also won the Eastern Conference finals in six games, against the Atlanta Hawks to reach their first NBA Finals since 1974.
+The Los Angeles Lakers were the defending champions, but lost to the Suns in the first round.
+With the Miami Heat losing to the Bucks in the first round, this marked the first time since 2007 that the previous year's finalists were eliminated in the first round.

+The Los Angeles Clippers appeared in the conference finals for the first time in franchise history.

 It was the first year the NBA used a 20-team playoff, with a two-stage system in both conferences, with 16 of the 20 teams advancing to the second stage.
 The first stage, the NBA play-in games, was a four-team playoff in each conference for the No. 7 to No. 10 seeds in each conference.
 In this format, the No. 7 and No. 8 teams need to win one game to advance to the second stage, with a double chance, while the No. 9 and No. 10 teams need to win two games to advance, eliminated by just one loss.